 A restaurant kitchen has different ventilation requirements than that of the restaurant seating area.
 Either you can go with the traditional HVAC (Heating, ventilation and air conditioning) technology system or install a Demand Controlled Ventilation system.
 DCV system automatically senses the amount of heat, fumes and other elements in the kitchen and run only when it is needed that is when ventilation is required.
 The efficiency of a DCV system is the highest because it works only when it is needed, thus reducing operating costs.

 The restaurant ventilation system should include features like Hoods, Exhaust Fans, Makeup air systems, Fire suppression.

 Another reason why you need to maintain hygiene standards in restaurants is that restaurants with bad hygiene are very much likely to fail because no matter how much you plan to hide it, the news about poor hygiene can easily get out and earn you bad publicity and ultimately you might end up losing out on your customers, or be forced to shut down your restaurant.

 Unhygienic food preparation can create an unhealthy environment and can upset your valuable customers.
-If your customers develop an impression about your restaurant that it isn’t clean and hygienic, it is really difficult to change their perception.
+If your customers develop an impression about your restaurant that it isn’t clean and hygienic, it would be difficult to change their perception.
 Proper hygiene in the restaurant would help you gain trust from customers.
 Dirty and disorganized things can bring the positive energy of your restaurant down.
 Ensure that the restrooms of your restaurants are in a well-maintained condition.
 They can prove to be a great indicator of how clean the rest of your restaurant is.

 Therefore, keeping your restaurant dining and kitchen areas clean and maintaining the hygiene standards in restaurants are a big part of the success of the restaurant business.
 Not only will it keep you away from legal hindrances it will also help you attract a lot of popularity amongst the customers which will ensure that you carry on with your restaurant operations seamlessly while having your cash registers overflowing.